cloudblue/connect-workflows/subscriptions-fulfillment-request/t-5-pending-tiers-setup.md

 # Pending to Tiers Setup Request Convertion
 ## Description
-This transition indicates that tiers setup is required for your pending request.
+This transition indicates that tiers configuration is required to a pending request.
 Therefore, the system assigns the *Tiers Setup* status to this pending request.
-Vendors are required to process generated tier configuration request and consequently activate their tier configuration.
 ## Prerequisites
-A fulfillment request with the [Pending](s-b-pending.html) status is required.
+A fulfillment request with the [Pending](s-b-pending.html) status is required to perform this convertion.
 ## Operation results
-A fulfillment request in the [Tiers Setup](s-c-tiers-setup.html) state.
+A fulfillment request with the [Tiers Setup](s-c-tiers-setup.html) status is created as a result of this operation.